12Balu34/ansible-for-nsxt-docs/docs/source/nsxt/nsxt_logical_switches_module.rst

 Synopsis
 --------
 - Creates a new logical switch.
-- The request must include the transport_zone_id, display_name, and admin_state (UP or DOWN).
-- The replication_mode (MTEP or SOURCE) is required for overlay logical switches, but not for VLAN-based logical switches.
-- A vlan needs to be provided for VLAN-based logical switches.
+The request must include the transport_zone_id, display_name, and admin_state (UP or DOWN).
+The replication_mode (MTEP or SOURCE) is required for overlay logical switches, but not for VLAN-based logical switches.
+A vlan needs to be provided for VLAN-based logical switches